 I’m personally not a huge fan of running ads, because they can throttle your Pagespeed, and are quite horrible usually for user experience.
 My least favorite ads are the ones where you have to click to close a full screen popup while changing pages.
 I usually try to replace ad income with affiliate links in the hope that the user experience and speed make up for the lost revenue- but this isn’t always possible.

 What are the best affiliate networks to utilize on your website?

 These are not sponsored but I do use these services.

 You can try networks like sovrn.co– which has a broad range of brands and allows you to integrate a link engine to automatically affiliate links to their brands.
 Leaddyno can be useful for adding affiliate links for a specific brand you want to partner with in your niche.

 Amazon.com is the tried and trusted network for affiliates.
 Sometimes their commission can be pretty low though depending on your niche.
 But I believe this may be balanced out by high conversion rates, and the 30 day cookie (if a customer purchases something within 30 days without overriding your cookie by clicking on another sites link, you will receive the sale).

 Quality of Content on your website

-At the moment, I’m not convinced that Google is able to evaluate how good the actual writing of an article is.
 You will see many articles written in slightly broken English that isn’t the best to read.
-Surprisingly, these articles rank just as well or better in google search- many writers are able to target keywords very effectively even though their content might not be particularly enjoyable to read.
+Surprisingly, these articles can rank OK in google search- many writers are able to target keywords very effectively even though their content might not be particularly enjoyable to read.